UGA-Carpentries/uga-carpentries.github.io/README.md

 If you want to be involved in planning/running Carpentries workshops at UGA, please join the Carpentries@UGA conversation on Slack at https://join.slack.com/t/carpentriesuga/signup.
 (Note: If you use a @uga.edu email address, you should be able to join automatically.)

+The compiled version of this page is at [https://uga-carpentries.github.io](https://uga-carpentries.github.io)

 # Major site pages
 HTML and markdown pages in the root directory become the major sections on the webpage.
 Index.html (or index.md) is the main landing page.